hackclub/yellow_pages/README.md

 Once you've found the pre-existing one, add the new one after a comma and quotation marks!

+#### Merchants of Records

+A Merchant of Record will share its merchant ID with multiple vendors.
+For example, Square will show up as the merchant for many small shops.

+With our current setup, we don't want to include these in the yaml file, so if you come across one please do not try adding it.

 ### How do I find a Merchant ID?

 1. Check [merchants.yaml](https://github.com/hackclub/yellow_pages/blob/main/lib/yellow_pages/merchants.yaml).